-One of the things I see step-moms struggle with over and over is feeling jealous and insecure when it comes to the ex.
+One of the things I see stepmums struggle with over and over is feeling jealous and insecure when it comes to the ex.
 We know in our heads it doesn’t make sense.
-We know in our hearts our men love us.
-We know that our men chose us day after day, but still…the tiny voice in our heads whispers terribly painful things that make us feel crazy and insecure.
+We know in our hearts our partners love us.
+We know that our partner chose us day after day, but still…the tiny voice in our heads whispers terribly painful things that make us feel crazy and insecure.

 Being grossed out by the idea of our partner having sex or being intimate with their ex is a congruent response.
 It’s not about us being jealous or insecure, it’s just icky thinking about the person we have sex with doing that stuff with someone else.
-Only in a step-family are you expected to interact on a regular basis with someone your man has been deeply intimate with.
+Only in a stepfamily are you expected to interact on a regular basis with someone your partner has been deeply intimate with.
 Not only are you expected to interact, but you’re also expected to feel ok about it, and ignore how uncomfortable it makes you feel.
 If you don’t – there is something wrong with you!
 You are jealous, or insecure, or lacking something in your relationship.
-Newsflash – almost no-one wants to be hanging out, making nice, and swapping recipes with the woman your man used to love and want to make babies with.
+Newsflash – almost no one wants to be hanging out, making nice, and swapping recipes with the person your partner used to love and want to make babies with.

-It’s ok to tell our men we are not feeling solid.
+It’s ok to tell our partner we are not feeling solid.
 It’s ok to say – I’m feeling wobbly, I need you to take some time to connect with me to help me feel ok.
-Telling your partner you are feeling insecure and jealous can immediately put him on the defensive.
-He can feel as if he is doing something wrong, he is not making you feel loved enough or secure enough.
+Telling your partner you are feeling insecure and jealous can immediately put them on the defensive.
+They can feel as if they are doing something wrong, that they are not making you feel loved enough or secure enough.
 Ironically, this feeling of being wrong can have the exact opposite effect of what we need.
-He retreats, not knowing how to make us feel better.
+S/He retreats, not knowing how to make us feel better.
 We feel rejected, and even more insecure.
 We double down on our ‘I’m feeling insecure I need you to show me how much you love me…’ and round and round the merry go round goes.
-Except no-one is feeling very merry.
+Except no one is feeling very merry.

 Finding ways to let our partners know all is not right in our world, without them feeling shamed or blamed is key.
 Telling them we are feeling off balance or wobbly is a softer way to let them know we need connection.
 I tell my husband I need pats.
 It’s a running joke in our house, that started with one of his cats.
 He knows when I say I need pats, I’m feeling I need some coddling, I need to know he is there and he has my back.
 Creating a phrase that conveys this to our partner can be a great way to avoid falling down the neediness rabbit hole that ends up pushing our men away.

 You’re not weak or silly for feeling unsettled in your relationship when your partner’s past is so present in your home and family.
 It’s not weird to feel grossed out by anything that suggests previous intimacy.
-It’s not wrong to feel sad that our first experience of having a child with our partner is not his first experience.
-What is important to realise is that for him it is a first.
-It is his first with you.
-The experiences he had with his ex will fade, and his focus will increasingly become more about you and the family you are creating together, a family that will include his children from another woman.
+It’s not wrong to feel sad that our first experience of having a child with our partner is not their first experience.
+What is important to realise is that for them it is a first.
+It is a first with you.
+The experiences they had with their ex will fade, and their focus will increasingly become more about you and the family you are creating together, a family that will include their children from another relationship.